Why Your Charts Don't Get Shared (And Chartr's Do)

 Pick the right chart type (it’s usually simpler than you think)

 Rankings?
 Horizontal bars.
 Change over time?
 Line chart.
 Parts of a whole?
 Stacked bars.
 Before/after comparison?
-Dumbbell chart.
+Two dots connected by a line (sometimes called a dumbbell chart).
 Correlation?
 Scatter plot.

 You need fewer chart types than you think.
 Something like 80% of Chartr’s output uses just three: line, bar, and stacked bar.
 The Economist’s graphic detail section relies on a similarly small set.
 These aren’t boring choices.
 They’re legible choices.

-If you find yourself reaching for a radar chart or a chord diagram, stop and ask whether a bar chart would actually communicate the insight more clearly.
+If you find yourself reaching for something exotic, stop and ask whether a bar chart would actually communicate the insight more clearly.
 The answer is usually yes.

 Typography hierarchy